AppImage/docs.appimage.org/source/packaging-guide/updates.rst

 To make an AppImage updateable, you need to embed this update information into it.
 You can do this with one command that adds the update information to your AppImage and simultaneously creates the ``.zsync`` file you have to store online.

 If you use an :ref:`AppImage creation tool <appimage-creation-tools>`, you should use its built-in feature to add the update information and create the ``.zsync`` file.
-However, if your AppImage creation tool doesn't support adding update information, or if you create your AppImage manually, you can also use ``appimagetool`` directly to manually add the update information and create the ``.zsync`` file.
+However, if your AppImage creation tool doesn't support adding update information, or if you create your AppImage manually, you can also use :ref:`appimagetool` directly to manually add the update information and create the ``.zsync`` file.
 After doing that, you should upload the ``.zsync`` file to the place mentioned in the update information string.

 Using an AppImage creation tool